SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 with module_type: bioinfo or system with module_name: the name of the module.

-For example : for the version 1.7 of the bioinformatic software smatoos:
+For example : for the version 1.7 of the bioinformatic software samtools:

 `module whatis bioinfo/samtools/1.7`

+#### Load a particular software version

+`module load module_type/module_name/version`

+with module_type: bioinfo or system with module_name: the name of the module.

+For example : for the version 1.7 of the bioinformatic software samtools:

+`module load bioinfo/samtools/1.7`

+#### Unload a particular software version

+`module unload module_type/module_name/version`

+with module_type: bioinfo or system with module_name: the name of the module.

+For example : for the version 1.7 of the bioinformatic software samtools:

+`module unload bioinfo/samtools/1.7`

+#### Display all the modules loaded

+`module list`

+#### unload all the modules loaded

+`module unload`

 -----------------------